GuilhermeBzz/Bingo-Spigot/README.md

 Credits for SchematicManager, quests.EntityHead and their use go to [APJifengc](https://github.com/APJifengc/Bingo).

+This project has been in development since June 2023 for Minecraft Version 1.20.1.

 ## What is Bingo?
 This project is actually a Lockout mini game with kits.
 Each kit contains a series of items and special abilities that receive a buff throughout the game.